shaozhefeng/Contest/DP.md

 # Bi
 37 - Maximum sum Bi-tonic Sub-sequence
 I 13 - Temple Offerings
+`I 101` - Maximum profit by buying and selling a share at most twice
+I 105 - Maximum points collected by two persons allowed to meet once
+`I 94` - Maximum sum subarray removing at most one element

-# subarray
+# Array subarray
 52 - Size of The Subarray With Maximum Sum
 93 - Largest Sum Contiguous Subarray
-`I 94` - Maximum sum subarray removing at most one element
 `I 96` - Maximum Product Subarray | Added negative product case

 # Matrix
 `54` - Maximum size square sub-matrix with all 1s
+`I 104` - Finding the maximum square sub-matrix with all equal elements
 I 65 - Collect maximum coins before hitting a dead end
 I 69 - Count number of paths with at-most k turns GOT IT

 # Game
 `48` - Maximum games played by winner  逆向思维